2027 수능특강 영독연 7강 변형문제

 Exercise 1 녹색 소비자의 특성

-Green consumers, compared with non-green consumers, ____ purchasing environmentally-friendly products over the standard alternatives available.
+Green consumers, compared with non-green consumers, prefer purchasing ____ products over the standard alternatives available.

-Green consumers believe that they are guided by their internal ____ and open-mindedness, so they would not leave the responsibilities of protecting the environment to governments, business communities, environmentalists or scientists.
+Green consumers believe that they are guided by their internal control and open-mindedness, ____ they would not leave the responsibilities of protecting the environment to governments, business communities, environmentalists or scientists.

-Green consumers are ordinary people who think that business operations have a ____ role in fighting to protect environment in general.
+Green consumers are ordinary ____ who think that business operations have a vital role in fighting to protect environment in general.

-Moreover, these consumers believe that an individual's consumption makes a difference in environmental ____
+Moreover, these consumers believe that an individual's consumption makes a difference ____ environmental issues.

-When ____ consumers demand products and services, firms combine environmental and social costs of their production and consumption.
+When green consumers demand products and services, firms combine environmental and social costs of their production and ____

-They ____ provide green management and green marketing practices by creating job opportunities in green consumption.
+They also ____ green management and green marketing practices by creating job opportunities in green consumption.

-Therefore, it could be said that green consumers are individuals targeting ____ by using their purchasing power.
+____ it could be said that green consumers are individuals targeting sustainability by using their purchasing power.

 Exercise 2 잘못된 학습 조언

-Another, from a ____ College website, suggests: "If you intend to remember something, you probably will."
+Another, from a Dartmouth College website, suggests: ____ you intend to remember something, you probably will."

-A public service piece that runs occasionally in the St. Louis Post-Dispatch offering study advice shows a kid with ____ nose buried in a book.
+A public service piece that runs occasionally in the St. Louis Post-Dispatch offering study advice shows a ____ with his nose buried in a book.

-Repeating what you have to remember can help ____ it into your memory."
+Repeating what you have ____ remember can help burn it into your memory."

-Belief in ____ power of rereading, intentionality, and repetition is pervasive, but the truth is you usually can't embed something in memory simply by repeating it over and over.
+Belief in the power of rereading, intentionality, and repetition is pervasive, but the truth is you usually can't embed something in memory simply by repeating it ____ and over.

-This tactic might work ____ looking up a phone number and holding it in your mind while punching it into your phone, but it doesn't work for durable learning.
+This tactic might work when looking up a phone number and holding it in your mind while punching it into your phone, but it doesn't ____ for durable learning.

 Exercise 3 미국 교육자의 백인 우월주의

-American educators saw Asian ____ parenting as deviant and, correspondingly, felt white middle class parents and kids set an appropriate standard that others should conform to.
+American educators saw Asian American parenting as deviant and, correspondingly, felt white middle class parents and kids set an appropriate standard that ____ should conform to.

-For example, when white ____ outperform minority students, teachers rarely see it as "academic bullying" or express sympathy about minorities' "emotional well-being."
+For ____ when white children outperform minority students, teachers rarely see it as "academic bullying" or express sympathy about minorities' "emotional well-being."

-Similarly, educators do not create ____ rationales for whites' weaker performance relative to Asian Americans, as happens for minorities relative to whites.
+Similarly, educators do not create pathological rationales for ____ weaker performance relative to Asian Americans, as happens for minorities relative to whites.

-Whites are not expected to emulate those who achieve more (i.e., toward Asian ____ whereas black and Latinx youths are (i.e., toward whites).
+Whites are not expected to emulate those who achieve more (i.e., toward Asian Americans), whereas black and Latinx youths are ____ toward whites).

-Also, teachers, predominantly white, reinforce a "hidden curriculum" that is, informal norms ____ what constitutes proper behavior, dress, attitudes, and discipline in schools.
+Also, teachers, predominantly white, reinforce a "hidden curriculum" that is, informal ____ for what constitutes proper behavior, dress, attitudes, and discipline in schools.

-The taken-for-granted assumption that white students' practices are "normal" contributes to why Asian Americans are framed as ____ and "a problem."
+The taken-for-granted assumption that white students' practices are "normal" contributes ____ why Asian Americans are framed as "deviant" and "a problem."

 Exercise 4 해양 플라스틱 오염

-Marine plastic pollution is a complex problem that occurs ____ many levels, as it presents physical, chemical, and biological implications for marine compartments at small scales while involving vast geographic domains.
+Marine ____ pollution is a complex problem that occurs on many levels, as it presents physical, chemical, and biological implications for marine compartments at small scales while involving vast geographic domains.

-____ counteract what can be regarded as a planetary boundary threat, we need tailored instruments to provide various layers of knowledge in an accessible manner.
+To counteract what can be regarded as a planetary boundary threat, we need tailored instruments to provide various ____ of knowledge in an accessible manner.

-In this perspective, comprehensive, data-informed approaches can help not only to identify and protect the mechanisms that interconnect marine ecosystems but also to understand the processes ____ synergies that are disrupting them.
+In this ____ comprehensive, data-informed approaches can help not only to identify and protect the mechanisms that interconnect marine ecosystems but also to understand the processes and synergies that are disrupting them.

 Exercise 5 디지털 형식이 불법 복제에 미치는 영향

-One factor that influences the publisher and the bookstore's ability to sell materials is piracy, which refers ____ the unauthorized copying, distribution, or use of copyrighted content.
+One factor that influences the publisher and the bookstore's ____ to sell materials is piracy, which refers to the unauthorized copying, distribution, or use of copyrighted content.

-This is hardly a recent phenomenon, as copyright law dates back ____ 1709 during the reign of Britain's Queen Anne.
+This is hardly a recent phenomenon, as copyright law dates back to 1709 during the reign of Britain's ____ Anne.

-But digital formats make piracy easier whether texts are appropriated for personal use or sold for a fraction of ____ retail cost.
+____ digital formats make piracy easier whether texts are appropriated for personal use or sold for a fraction of their retail cost.

-Individuals who would be mortified at the idea of shoplifting a print copy of a bestseller often think nothing of reading an online version that may have ____ pirated.
+Individuals who would be mortified at the idea of shoplifting a print copy of a bestseller often think ____ of reading an online version that may have been pirated.

-As ____ any retail business, book publishers will continue to fend off piracy with evolving digital safeguards and to estimate and write off losses where these fail.
+As with any retail business, book ____ will continue to fend off piracy with evolving digital safeguards and to estimate and write off losses where these fail.

 Exercise 6 사진 속 현실이 가진 중립성

-Photography battles with the fantasy that it captures a neutral view of reality without modifying ____
+Photography battles with ____ fantasy that it captures a neutral view of reality without modifying it.

-Susan ____ refers to an official use of the printed photograph that passes for unquestionable proof that a given thing happened.
+Susan Sontag refers to an official use of the printed photograph that passes for ____ proof that a given thing happened.

-However, ____ states her opinion that 'photographs are as much an interpretation of the world as paintings and drawings'.
+However, she states her opinion that 'photographs are as much an interpretation of the world as ____ and drawings'.

-Additionally, the art of dodging and burning during the transfer from ____ to print was well established before Photoshop and digital photography.
+Additionally, the art of dodging and burning during the transfer from negative to print was well established before Photoshop and ____ photography.

-However, ____ images tend to be one more step removed from reality.
+However, digital images ____ to be one more step removed from reality.

 Exercise 7 게이트 키핑의 개념

-The newspaper elects to print only a story previewing the women's soccer game and ignores both the track and field event and ____ blood drive.
+The newspaper elects to ____ only a story previewing the women's soccer game and ignores both the track and field event and the blood drive.

-Therefore, readers who use that newspaper as their only source of local information ____ have no idea that either the track and field event or the blood drive is happening.
+Therefore, readers who use that newspaper as their only source of local information might have no idea that either the track and field event ____ the blood drive is happening.

-There are multiple events happening at the college, and it was not the readers who ____ what was important ― the newspaper's editors decided for them.
+There are multiple events happening at the college, and it was not the readers who decided what was ____ ― the newspaper's editors decided for them.

-Situations like this one occur all the time in ____ across the world and perfectly demonstrate the concept of gatekeeping.
+Situations like ____ one occur all the time in newsrooms across the world and perfectly demonstrate the concept of gatekeeping.

 Exercise 8 직업 분화와 조합의 형성

-As civilizations started to grow ____ flourish, people found they could accomplish more with less effort if they specialized and divided their work into separate designations.
+As civilizations started to grow and ____ people found they could accomplish more with less effort if they specialized and divided their work into separate designations.

-Each line of work ____ its own distinct activity, carried out by distinct practitioners who developed their work into an institution of sorts.
+Each line of ____ was its own distinct activity, carried out by distinct practitioners who developed their work into an institution of sorts.

-As civilization continued to develop, differentiated forms of work became more sophisticated, more specialized, and more ____
+As civilization continued to ____ differentiated forms of work became more sophisticated, more specialized, and more communal.

-In ancient Rome, they became ____ with the creation of what were called collegia, or professional associations.
+In ____ Rome, they became formalized with the creation of what were called collegia, or professional associations.

-There was, for example, a college of woodworkers, ____ college of merchant mariners, a college of wine dealers, and a college of planters.
+____ was, for example, a college of woodworkers, a college of merchant mariners, a college of wine dealers, and a college of planters.

-By the ____ Ages, guilds, a similar type of organization, had taken hold throughout much of Europe.
+By the Middle Ages, guilds, a ____ type of organization, had taken hold throughout much of Europe.

 Exercise 9 동물 심리학자와 행동주의 심리학

-No one has objected so strenuously to ____ psychology as the science of consciousness, and limiting it to consciousness, as the group of animal psychologists.
+No one has objected so strenuously to defining psychology as the science of consciousness, and ____ it to consciousness, as the group of animal psychologists.

-By energetic work, they had proved that the animal was a very good subject for psychological study, and had discovered much that was important ____ instinct and learning in animals.
+By energetic work, they had proved that the animal was a very good subject for psychological ____ and had discovered much that was important regarding instinct and learning in animals.

 Exercise 10 도시 농업의 잠재력과 식물원의 역할

-Botanical gardens ____ use emerging research in these areas to inform programmatic approaches.
+Botanical gardens can use emerging research in these areas to inform programmatic ____

 Finally, botanical gardens can benefit by sharing urban agriculture resources and approaches with one another, including lessons learned in program design, site design and ____ and partnership development to promote effective community engagement.